 Unfortunately, Sally's mother thinks Holden is "wild" and would have a conniption if he called her house, not to mention she'd call Holden's mother and blab about how he's in New York four days early, which means he got kicked out of school, which his parents don't know yet.

-Holden feels bad for the 65-year-old man who carries his suitcases up the room.
-What a crumby job, he thinks.
+Holden feels bad for the 65-year-old man who has the "crumby" job of carrying his suitcases up the room.

-He looks across to the other side of the hotel and sees distinguished-looking gentleman putting on women's fine clothing and prancing about in high-heels.
+On the other side of the hotel, he sees distinguished-looking gentleman putting on women's fine clothing and prancing about in high-heels.
+Um, what?

 In the room above that, he sees a man and a woman squirting water out of their mouths at each other.

-Holden finds both occurrences to be entirely perverted.
-Stradlater, he thinks, would have been the King of a sexed-up place like this.
+Stradlater, Holden thinks, would have been the King of a sexed-up, pervy place like this.

 Which gets us right into a little digression on sex.
-Holden admits that the woman across the hotel is really attractive.
+The woman across the hotel is really attractive.
 He could go for some water-squirting himself, come to think of it.

 Except the idea stinks.
 Holden says if you really care about a girl, you shouldn't horse around with her at all in such a crumby way.
 (Crumby = dirty, from what we can tell.)